-I was asked to contribute a small piece on resilience for a professional paper and was drawn to the observation of how essential Resilience from The Way Consultingresilience now is to anyone setting off on a new career path.
+I was asked to contribute a small piece on resilience for a professional paper and was drawn to the observation of how essential resilience now is to anyone setting off on a new career path.
 Although always in the back of my mind I am concerned that resilience can morph into sheer bloody-mindedness; not knowing when to stop doing the same thing in the hope of success and take a different approach?

 When do you know you are showing resilience in difficult circumstances and when do you know you are just hanging on hoping things will improve?
 Knowing the difference is a fine line that can only be discerned by self-awareness and trust in someone who knows where the pitfalls might be; someone who can see impartially.
 We all suffer from the inability to see the wood for the trees from time to time.